JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 __debounce__

-The `debounce` policy tells shiny to ignore all new values until no new values have been received for `delay` milliseconds.
+The `debounce` policy tells Shiny to ignore all new values until no new values have been received for `delay` milliseconds.

 ```json
 {